 property.Filter by Country = United States

-as a follow up.Amplitude pays to guarantee OpenAI doesn't store or train on any data that is sent to their API from Ask Amplitude.
+as a follow up.Amplitude pays to guarantee Amazon Bedrock doesn't store or train on any data that's sent to their API from Ask Amplitude.

 While both versions have similar underlying chart creation capabilities, the scope of Ask Amplitude is now more expansive, to better assist with a broader set of tasks.
 This version also models interactions as a conversation instead of as a single question; this is a better way to model the iterative nature of analytics.